-A person carries on a business as a scrap metal dealer if he:
+A person carries on a business as a scrap metal dealer if they:

-- carries on a business which consists wholly or partly in buying or selling scrap metal, whether or not the metal is sold in the form in which it was bought, or
+- carry on a business which consists wholly or partly in buying or selling scrap metal, whether or not the metal is sold in the form in which it was bought

-- carries on a business as a motor salvage operator.
+- carry on a business as a motor salvage operator

 Scrap metal includes:

-- any old, waste or discarded metal or metallic material, and
+- any old, waste or discarded metal or metallic material

 It does not include: